Hugo Weaving

 BirthdayApr 4, 1960

-BiographyHugo Wallace Weaving (born 4 April 1960) is a British actor.
-He is the recipient of six Australian Academy of Cinema and Television Arts Awards (AACTA) and has been recognised as an Honorary Officer of the Order of Australia.
+BiographyHugo Wallace Weaving (born 4 April 1960) is a British and Australian actor.
+He is the recipient of six Australian Academy of Cinema and Television Arts Awards (AACTA).

 Born in Colonial Nigeria to British parents, Weaving has resided in Australia for the entirety of his career.
 He landed his first major role as English cricket captain Douglas Jardine on the Australian television series Bodyline (1984).
 He rose to prominence with his appearances in the Australian films Proof (1991) and The Adventures of Priscilla, Queen of the Desert (1994), winning his first AACTA Award for Best Actor in a Leading Role for the former.
 By the turn of the millennium, Weaving achieved international recognition through roles in mainstream American productions.
 His most notable film roles include Agent Smith in the first three The Matrix films (1999–2003), Elrond in The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) trilogies, the title character in V for Vendetta (2005), and Johann Schmidt / Red Skull in the Marvel Cinematic Universe film Captain America: The First Avenger (2011).